moj-analytical-services/rpackage_training/README.md

 **Exercise 3:** Follow the above steps, inserting the correct directory path and package name within the create_package command (you can quickly obtain these using the getwd() command).
 Lastly, follow Steps 2 and 3 of [this guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github/rstudio-git.html#work-with-git-in-rstudio) to commit all your changes to git and then push them to github.com.
 If you refresh your github.com repository page you should now see the additions there.

+## 4. Amend the DESCRIPTION file

+The DESCRIPTION file is one of the files automatically created when you run the create package command.
+It provides important metadata about the package including declaring the external functions your package imports from other packages and the functions your package exports for external use.
+You can click on the DESCRIPTION filename in the R Studio files window and then amend it as appropriate.

+An example of an amended DESCRIPTION file [is provided here](https://github.com/DCMSstats/eesectors/blob/master/DESCRIPTION).
+The formatting is important.
+Each line consists of a field name and a value, separated by a colon.
+Where values span multiple lines, they need to be indented.
+In particular:

+- The Title is a one line description of the package - keep this short, with suitable use of capitals and less than 65 characters.
+- The Version should be amended when you update the package
+- The Authors@R field makes use of a three letter code to specify the various roles, the most useful being:
+   - cre: the package maintainer; the person you should contact if you have a problem.
+   - aut: authors; those who have made significant contributions to the package.
+   - ctb: contributors; those who have made smaller contributions, like patches.
+   - cph: copyright holder.
+This is used if the copyright is held by someone other than the author, typically a company (i.e. the author’s employer).
+- The Description is more detailed than the Title - one paragraph with each line being up to 80 characters.
+- The License determines who can use your code and for what purpose.
+Without a license, the code is copyrighted by default; to use it, you must contact the author directly and ask permission.
+You can read more about licensing in the [R Packages Licensing chapter](https://r-pkgs.org/license.html).
+At MoJ we use the MIT License -  see [Analytical Platofrm User Guidance](https://user-guidance.services.alpha.mojanalytics.xyz/github/create-project.html#licence).
+- The Imports field must contain all the other packages that your package uses.
+Unless you have the knowledge to do something different, you should assume that the package version needs to be greater than or equal to the version you're currently using.
+You can add a package to the Imports field with `usethis::use_package("package_name")`.
+- The Suggests field can contain packages that are not required for basic functionality but allow enhanced features such as vignettes or are useful during package development.
+You can, for example, add `devtools` to your Suggests field with `usethis::use_package("devtools", type = "Suggests")`

+You can read more about the most important DESCRIPTION fields in the [R Packages Package metadata chapter](https://r-pkgs.org/description.html).

+To specify a particular license, make sure the usethis package you have installed is 2.0.0 or greater and run the appropriate command.
+For example, to use the permissive MIT license used by MoJ (specifying "Crown Copyright (Ministry of Justice)"):

+        usethis::use_mit_license("Crown Copyright (Ministry of Justice)")

+This specifies the license you have chosen in the DESCRIPTION file and also puts a copy of the full license in LICENSE.md and adds this file to .Rbuildignore.

+**Exercise 4:** Amend the DESCRIPTION file, specifically the:
+- Title (e.g. Create a Minimal Statistical Bulletin)
+- Authors@R (e.g. make yourself author and maintainer)
+- Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year)
+- Package dependency text (specify the minimum version of R needed and the need for ggplot2, dplyr, readr and magrittr).
+- Package version to `0.0.1`

+Follow up by specifying an MIT license.
+Lastly, commit all your changes to git and then push them to github.com.
+You can now refresh your github.com repository page and see the amendments there.

 ## 7. Add R and Rmarkdown code

 Code can be added to a package by saving the R file to the package R directory and the R Markdown file to the package home directory.
 This can be done in R Studio by saving the files directly (e.g. using the 'Save As' option if they are in a different location), or by using the move/copy GUI options in RStudio.